bonn-activity-maps/aikapi/README.md

 # AIKAPI
 This project contains the API to load and interact with **Action In Kitchen** datasets.
 (WIP)

+## General information about the datasets
+- The framerate of the videos is 25 Hz.

 ## Installation

-1. Clone or download the repository
+1. Clone or download the repository.
 2. Install the required Python3 packages with: `pip3 install -r requirements.txt`
 3. Place the AIK dataset folders at the same level as **PythonAPI** folder.